harbalk/deliteful/docs/list/List.md

 <a name="store"></a>
 ### Store capabilities

-#### Store instanciation
+#### Store instantiation

 No store is created by default and one has to provided to the list for it to display its items.
-The store can be instanciate with 3 different ways.
+The store can be instantiate with 3 different ways.

 ##### Declaratively